dkalpakchi/Textinator/docs/source/tutorial/creating_datasets.rst

 Currently there is no *recommended* way of uploading your files into Textinator.
 However, if you really insist, there is a temporary workaround that has multiple limitations (introduced to discourage its usage):

 1. Your data will be accessible by **all** other staff members of Textinator.
-They will even be able to delete it.
 So this solution should only be used either if you are the only user of Textinator or there is an honor code in place.
 2. The upload size is limited to 20MB per file.
 3. You are still limited to either plain-text files or JSON files (that can contain plain text, preformatted text or markdown though).